Last updated on May 24, 2025

 The Wandering Emperor | Illustration by Tommy Arnold

 As a self-proclaimed Limited player, combat tricks are an extremely important resource to know how to use.
-The ability to identify when to play around your opponent having a trick and when are the best times to use your own is a necessary skill to succeed in Limited.
+The ability to identify when to play around your opponent having a trick and when to use your own is a necessary skill to succeed in Limited.

 What makes a good combat trick?
 When are they good to play?
 Which are the best combat tricks ever printed?
 Let's find out!